rj2704/whatsapp/README.md

-This is a React Clone.
+This is a Whatsapp Clone.
+It is developed using react, node.js, express, mongoDB, material-ui.